AngeliqueDF/timestamp-microservice/README.md

 | ---- | ------------ | ------------------------- |
 | 200 | `dateString` | The timestamp to convert. | -->

-- When a valid `:date` is provided as a parameter, the response is an object with the keys `unix` and `utc` whose values correspond to the date entered:
+- When a valid `:date` is provided as a parameter, the response is a JSON object with the keys `unix` and `utc` whose values correspond to the date entered:

   ```javascript
   // GET "http://localhost:3000/api/2015-12-25"